-Why is it that we always assume that “more is better?”
+We need goals to keep us motivated.
+But why is it that we always assume that “more is better?”
 This is the very thought process that leads people to eat too much and spend money that they don’t really have!
-I honestly don’t know if this is an American thing or a human thing, but it is definitely prevalent in the U.S. where I am at.
+I honestly don’t know if this is an American thing or a human thing.
+However, it is definitely prevalent in the U.S. where I am at.

-The end result in both of these simple examples is regret, regret, and another steaming helping of regret!
+The end results in both of these simple examples are regret, regret, and another steaming helping of regret!
 For the people who regularly eat too much, the thought of this analogy is just sickening….right?